Alphubel: Climbing history

 The first ascent of the mountain was by Leslie Stephen and T. W. Hinchliff with guides Melchior Anderegg and Peter Perren on 9 August 1860, starting at Täsch and via the south-east ridge and the Alphubeljoch.

+In 1863 Emma Winkworth, the daughter of Thomas Thomasson, became the first woman to climb the Alphubel.

 Routes

 The morphology of the Alphubel and its proximity to the Saas-Fee funicular make the Alphubel one of the comparatively easier four-thousanders of the Swiss Alps to climb.
 Nevertheless, all the ascents have the character of a high mountain tour with all the typical dangers of such a tour.